Stevan Jovetić: Fiorentina

 On 10 May 2008, Serie A club Fiorentina signed him for a fee of approx. €10.8 million.
 He scored his first goal for La Viola in the league match against Atalanta from the penalty spot on 5 April 2009.

-He started the 2009–10 season with a goal against Sporting Clube de Portugal in a 1–1 return leg draw at Stadio Artemio Franchi, which gave Fiorentina their entrance into the Champions League group stages.
+He started the 2009–10 season with a goal against Sporting CP in a 1–1 return leg draw at Stadio Artemio Franchi, which gave Fiorentina their entrance into the Champions League group stages.
 Other decisive goals included goals against Palermo, Sampdoria, and Livorno.
 On 29 September 2009, he scored both goals in a 2–0 victory over Liverpool in the Champions League group stage.
 On 9 March 2010, Jovetić scored two goals in Fiorentina's 3–2 win over Bayern Munich.
 The club lost, however, on away goals, and he also scored again against Napoli on 13 March.
 He scored in a 4–1 win against Udinese on 28 March.

 During pre-season training for the 2010–11 season, he suffered an injury to his cruciate ligament in his right knee which eventually saw him out for the whole season.

 Jovetić returned from injury in fine form in the 2011–12 season, scoring a double in a 3–0 win against Parma, his first goals in over a year.
 On 15 October 2011, Jovetić signed a contract that would keep him in Florence through 2016.
 Following the winter break in the Serie A, Jovetić netted twice as Fiorentina eased to a comfortable 3–0 victory over Novara on 8 January 2012.
 A month later, on 5 February, Jovetić earned his side a 3–2 victory against Udinese by converting two penalties; the win gave Fiorentina back-to-back victories in the Serie A for the first time all season.
 He failed to find the back of the net after this game for over two months before netting his side's opener and then assisting the winning goal for Amauri as Fiorentina shocked title contenders Milan 2–1 on 7 April.
 Jovetić netted 14 times in 27 league games for Fiorentina, as the Tuscan side limped to 13th place in Serie A.

 On 17 February 2013, both Jovetić and teammate Adem Ljajić netted braces as Fiorentina thrashed Inter 4–1 at the Stadio Artemio Franchi.